bcgov/data-publication/pages/open_data_w.md

 Accepted signatures can be by signing and scanning the Open Data Assessment and Checklist or from an e-approval process the ministry has in place.

 ## REVIEW WITH THE MINISTRY GOVERNMENT COMMUNICAITON OFFICER
-We recommend working with your Government Communication Officer around the release of a dataset under the this licence.
+We recommend working with your Government Communication Officer around the release of a dataset under this licence.

 ## WHO TO CONTACT FOR FINAL PUBLICATION
-The completed form as well as questions are to be directed to the DataBC Program Services Team you are working with in regards to publishing data.
+The completed form as well as questions are to be directed to the DataBC Program Services Team you are working with in regard to publishing data.

 If you haven't started this process,  please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/28).